jdmar3/inls718/schedule/index.md

 retrieval systems.
 You'll enjoy reading this relatively recent discussion of the problem by three of the field's leaders.

-Nückles, M., & Ertelt, A. (2006).
+Nückles, M., &amp; Ertelt, A. (2006).
 The problem of describing a problem:
 Supporting laypersons in presenting their queries to the internet-based helpdesk. *International Journal of Human-Computer Studies, 64*(8), 648-669.
 (Read sections 1-3, p648-651.) \[[UNC libraries](http://libproxy.lib.unc.edu/login?url=http://dx.doi.org/10.1016/j.ijhcs.2006.01.001)\]